katalon-studio-samples/katalon-qrcode-sample/README.md

 * Users should have their mobile device up and ready for the QR code scan.

-* Test device Should have .apk installed
+* Test device should have .apk installed

 # Use Cases